mfem/web/src/gpu-support.md

 In the case of a GPU, `mfem::forall_3D(N, X,Y,Z, [=] MFEM_HOST_DEVICE (int n){...})` will declare `N` block of threads each of size `X`x`Y`x`Z` threads, whereas `mfem::forall` uses `N/MFEM_CUDA_BLOCKS` block of threads each of size `MFEM_CUDA_BLOCKS = 256` threads.
 Using `mfem::forall_3D` (and `mfem::forall_2D`) over `mfem::forall` results in a higher level of parallelism, the former using `N`x`X`x`Y`x`Z` software threads and the latter only `N` software threads.

+The `mfem::forall_2D` and `mfem::forall_3D` wrappers also accept an optional template parameter specifying the GPU kernel launch bounds, i.e. the maximum number of threads per block, for the native and RAJA GPU backends.
+For example, `mfem::forall_3D<MAX_THREADS_PER_BLOCK>(N, X, Y, Z, ...)` lets the compiler optimize register usage when the thread block size is known at compile time.

 In order to exploit 2D or 3D blocks of threads, it is convenient to use the macro `MFEM_FOREACH_THREAD(i,x,p)` to use threads as a `for` loop.
 The first variable `i` is the name of the "loop" variable, `x` is the threadId (it can take the values `x`, `y`, or `z`), and `p` is the loop upper bound.
 If we rewrite the previous example using `mfem::forall_3D` and `MFEM_FOREACH_THREAD`, we get: